Jaswanth3000/Responsive-Crypto-DashBoard/README.md

    ii.
 Extract the Zip file

    iii.
-Open that folder in a Code Editor
+Open that Extracted folder in a Code Editor

 3. Install dependencies:
+   Open the Integrated terminal from that folder using Ctrl+` and run the following commands
    ```sh
    npm install
    ```